I Went Number 2 On Tushy's $600 Electric Bidet — Here’s How That Went

 Installing The TUSHY Ace

 For the purposes of an honest, unbiased review, I was graciously offered a gratis Tushy Ace.
 Since I'd installed the Tushy Spa all by myself, I was feeling pretty confident that I would ace (heh) the setup for my high-tech Tushy.
-However, since the Ace is a bidet seat (aka you stow away the original seat your toilet came with), you first need to determine whether your toilet bowl shape is round or elongated; Tushy has instructions on how to figure this out at home, but it's pretty straightforward stuff.
-Next, you need to do some further toilet investigating and see whether you have a skirted toilet; I had never heard of this term until about a week ago, but TL;DR this is when your commode's water tank is semi-concealed for a cleaner, sleeker appearance.
+However, since the Ace is a bidet seat (aka you stow away the original seat your toilet came with), you first need to determine whether your toilet bowl shape is round or elongated.
+Tushy has instructions on how to figure this out at home, but it's pretty straightforward stuff.
+Next, you need to do some further toilet investigating and see whether you have a skirted toilet.
+I had never heard of this term until about a week ago, but TL;DR this is when your commode's water tank is semi-concealed for a cleaner, sleeker appearance.
 In order to accommodate, Tushy makes a separate Skirted Toilet Seat Kit that includes extra accessories needed to install the Ace.

 Advertisement